frostney/require-webpack-compat/README.md

 This is meant to simplify Universal JS apps that use Webpack and Node.js.

-:warning: Caution: Don't use it in libraries, only for applications
+:warning: Caution: NEVER use it in libraries, only for applications

 ## Usage
 ```
 require('require-webpack-compat')(require);
 ```

 Afterwards, we have `.context` function on our `require` function.
-This allows us
+This allows us to do all the shenanigans we do with it in our Webpack projects.

 ## License
 MIT